JazimLatif/CoinDroid/README.md

 - The sorting by name alphabetically is working, however some coin names start with a space (eg: " Bakkt Holdings, Inc.").
 I didn't want to alter the data and logic of kotlin's sorting function, although the brief said sorted alphabetically by name, I wasn't sure what to do here so I left it as-is.
 - In a real production environment, I would have done new features on branches using Pull requests to merge them, for the purpose of this task I didn't (and I didn't squash commits etc.)
+- So that it works on a screen of any size, I would avoid using hardcoded dimensions in a production app.
 ---

 ## Thanks again!